BaroqueViola/2190103-Project/README.md

 This program helps you calculate your Thai personal income tax.
 To do:
 - Update Tax Helper Structure + maybe code comments
-- Class diagram (can use draw.io or similar)
 - Slides

 ## Links